biell/alti-server/README.md

     exact syntax.
 For any setting here, use of the `/help` command is especially helpful.

+  * **secretCode [password]**<br>
+    Altitude servers can be configured using the `server_configurator` program to require a passcode to join the server.
+This setting allows you to perform the same function on the `alti+server` console, saving you from having to run a gui or edit an XML file directly.

   * **superAdmin [admin|console|list]**<br>
     Some servers have two levels of admins.
 Admins whose job it is to keep the peace, and admins who support the server.